 Reading for Pleasure

 Throughout school, reading is promoted in exciting and engaging ways.
 Each classroom has a calm and inviting space for reading, where children can access a range of high quality, carefully curated reading books.
-These areas are well used and enjoyed.
 We have recently added to our class libraries new, popular reading books which are displayed prominently within classrooms.
 Children also have access to a range of non-fiction books, through the Shropshire Library Service, which change each term in line with the topics covered.
 At the heart of our school, we also have a dedicated non-fiction library, which enables children to independently explore topics of their choice or support learning within class.
 We will shortly be training a team of children in their roles as librarians.
-All teachers share stories with their class every day, this has a dedicated space on the timetable.
+All teachers share stories with their class.
 We believe, that listening to stories and poetry and having the chance to discuss them is vital to a child’s growing appreciation of literature in all its forms.

 We believe every child is a writer.
 Children are given the opportunity to write across a wide range of contexts, both fiction and non-fiction.
 For younger children, this is part of their everyday continuous provision, where they have the chance to mark make, form letters, form sentences and enjoy the writing experience.
 As children move through the school, they have an increased opportunity to explore a wider range of genres, which are often linked to our topics, to embed cross-curricular writing.
 High quality texts and stimuli are used to engaging and stimulate children’s imagination within their writing process.
-Handwriting starts in the Early Years and by the end of Year 2, children are expected to be writing using the cursive style and within KS2 there is an expectancy that children will maintain their handwriting, whilst writing at speed.
-Handwriting is taught via discrete lessons using the Letterjoin Handwriting Scheme from Reception onwards and is constantly monitored across the curriculum.
-You can find out more about it here:
+Handwriting starts in the Early Years (print) and by the end of Year 2, children are expected to be writing using the cursive style and within KS2 there is an expectancy that children will maintain their handwriting, whilst writing at speed.
+Handwriting is taught daily via discrete lessons using 'Letterjoin' across the school.